Tag Archives: what is pavement

 Flexible pavement is the pavement which possess negligible flexural strength.
 And,

-• The flexible pavement layer may reflect the non recoverable as well as recoverable deformations of the lower layer including sub grade on the upper layers and also to the pavement surface.
+• The flexible pavement layer can exhibit non-recoverable deformations of the lower layer.
+It may also show recoverable deformations.
+These deformations include the subgrade on the upper layers and possibly affect the pavement surface.

 • The vertical compressive stress is maximum on the pavement surface directly under the wheel load and is equal to the contact pressure under the wheel

-• The lower layers of pavement has to take up only lesser magnitudes of stresses and there is no direct wearing action due to traffic loads and weathering action due to environmental factors.
+• The lower layers of pavement have to withstand lesser magnitudes of stresses.
+There is no direct wearing action due to traffic loads.
+They also do not experience weathering action due to environmental factors.
 Therefore inferior materials with lower cost can be used in the lower layers.

-• In flexible pavement layers, top layer has to be the strongest as the highest compressive stresses are to be sustained by this layer, in addition to the wear and tear due to the moving traffic and varying factors due to weather.
+• In flexible pavement layers, the top layer has to be the strongest.
+This layer must sustain the highest compressive stresses.
+It also endures wear and tear due to moving traffic and varying weather factors.

 Also read: Electronic Toll Collection-4 subsystems of ETC Full details